willhowes/makers_portfolio_and_notes/week_1.md

 ## Daily Goals
 ### Wednesday
 1. Go through Boris Bikes steps again to understand some of the concepts better - 1hr
+  - Achieved by looking the extra resources. e.g. looked at youu tube videos for feature test and stack trace to better understand these.
 2. Improve on debugging (slow it down, take it step  by step) - 1hr

 ## Goals for the Week: